gamecook/ImpactWin8Bootstrap/readme.md

 * **resources** contains a collection of stock art and sounds to help you prototype out your ideas quickly.

 Here is a brief overview of the Impact Bootstrap and how to use it:

-##Scripts
-There are two scripts folders: build and Photoshop.
-The **build** directory has an Ant build script along with templates for automating, building and deploying your Impact game.
-The **Photoshop** folder contains helpful scripts for automating artwork generation, such as sprite sheets in Photoshop.
-The following scripts are included in the Bootstrap:

-* **build.xml** is located in the build directory and will help automate compiling the game and deploying it to multiple platforms.
-* **LayersToSprite.js** is inside the Photoshop directory and will convert layers in a PSD to a sprite sheet.

-###Running The Ant Build
-You will need to have Ant installed on your computer before you can run the script.
-Once you have Ant installed, you will need to do the following:

-1. Copy the `build.template.properties` file and rename it `build.properties`.
-* Replace the contents of the `build.properties` file with your game's name, description and additional meta data.
-* Make sure you configure your build paths for each of the platforms you plan on deploying to.
-* From the command line, cd into your project's build directory and call `$ ant`, which will run the default build target.
-* You will know the build works if you don't see any errors and a deploy folder was created in your project's root with builds for each of the platforms the bootstrap build script supports.

-Once you are comfortable running the build script, you can go in and modify the build targets by commenting out platforms you do not need. *(As of now, only Web and Chrome Market platforms are fully supported.
-Specific build scripts for each of the other platforms are coming soon.)*

-###Running The Photoshop Scripts
-In order to run any of the Photoshop scripts:

-1. Open up a PSD to run the script on in Photoshop.
-2. From the `File` menu, select `Scripts`.
-Then, in the drop down, select `Browse…` in order to find the script you want to run from the system finder.
+##Getting Started
+Once you check out the bootstrap you can simply drop it into a Visual Studio project include the bootstrap files and add a copy of Impact's source code to the lib's folder so you can run the project.

+*(More info coming soon)*

-##Impact
+##Impact Bootstrap
 The Impact directory is set up exactly like any default Impact project.
-Inside, you will find the following directories and files, which you can copy over to your own project:
+Inside, you will find the following directories and files:

+* **lib/bootstrap** contains the core of the Impact Boostratp and the plugins which modify the core of Impact.

-* **lib/game** contains the Bootstrap directory, some sample entities, a test level and a sample game file (`main.js` && `config.js`) so you can test out the Bootstrap.
+* **lib/game** contains the Bootstrap directory, some demo games, a test level and a sample game file (`main.js` && `config.js`) so you can test out the Bootstrap.

-* **media/bootstrap** contains directories for all images, sounds and CSS required to run the Bootstrap.
-* **index.html** is a new `index.html` file to replace Impact's default one.
-This file includes a reference to the new CSS, which is located in the `media/bootstrap` directory, as well as placeholder artwork for touch controls.
+* **default.html** is a modified`default.html` file to replace Impact's index.html file.
+This file includes a reference to WinJS, a modified CSS, which is located in the `css` directory, as well as placeholder artwork for touch controls.

 Most of the core code that makes up the Impact Bootstrap lives in the `lib/bootstrap' directory.
 Let's take a quick look at how the Bootstrap's plugins and entities work: